 There is no standard parenting time allotment such as every other weekend, alternate holidays and birthdays, the occasional sleep over, and a vacation each year.
 Just as each family is unique, each family will have its own priorities for parenting time.
 We work closely with our clients and strive to negotiate an arrangement that is mutually satisfactory for all parties.
 Resolving these matters amicably is always preferred as it allows parents to move forward parenting together without a winner/loser dynamic.
 Finding a win-win parenting time scenario is not always possible, however, and we are always ready to litigate these matters at trial.

-To learn more about the changes to visitation laws and how those changes apply to your situation, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free consultation.
+To learn more about the changes to visitation laws and how those changes apply to your situation, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free consultation.
 We will meet with you, discuss your family situation, listen to your objectives, answer your questions, and work with you to create a strategy to achieve your goals.
 From our office in St. Charles, Illinois, our attorneys work with clients throughout Kane, DuPage, DeKalb, and Kendall Counties.